Attendance & Punctuality

 3) Regulation changes to modernise school attendance and admission registers

 The predominant change is around the use of attendance coding for schools to use on their attendance register.
 This may mean that you will see different marks on your child’s attendance certificate.
-The H code for authorised term time leave (holiday) has been removed, therefore headteachers can no longer authorise term time leave, unless there are exceptional circumstances covered by the C code and can request an attendance penalty notice if there are five or more days of unauthorised absence.
+The H code for authorised term time leave (holiday) has been removed, therefore we can not authorise term time leave, unless there are exceptional circumstances covered by the C code and can request an attendance penalty notice if there are five or more days of unauthorised absence.

 4) Regulations will come into force on the 19th of August 2024 to mandate attendance data sharing by all state funded schools.